Residency

 California State University for students transferring from a California community college.

-D. Filing of a Nonresident Exemption Request Affidavit (AB 540 Affidavit) stating that the student has filed an application to legalize the student’s immigration status, or will file an application as soon as the student is eligible to do so.
-Students must thoroughly fill out and submit an AB540 affidavit, by creating a Student Support Desk/JIRA ticket here: https://www.sdccd.edu/students/forms-and-documents.aspx
+D. Filing of a Nonresident Exemption Request Affidavit (AB-540 Affidavit) stating that the student has filed an application to legalize the student’s immigration status, or will file an application as soon as the student is eligible to do so.
+Students must thoroughly fill out and submit an AB-540 affidavit, by creating a Student Support Desk/JIRA ticket here: https://www.sdccd.edu/students/forms-and-documents.aspx

 Immigrants Rising - Championing Equity AB 540 FAQ